jegly/coreboot-mbp91/README.md

 **The published ROM isn't bootable on its own.** A working image needs the Intel ME firmware and flash descriptor from *your* machine.
 Those are proprietary, and they carry your serial number, UUIDs and MAC address, so nothing of the sort is shipped here.
 You splice your own in with a script.
 Details below.

 Budget a few flash cycles.
-It took me more than a few.
+It took me more than a few, 8 pin SOIC is on the underside of the MOBO.

 ---